 The questions we ask when called in to develop a change communication strategy will always produce different outcomes.
-This article explores the difference between high gain questions and the typical questions we ask and the impact they have on developing a change communication strategy.
-Imagine a senior executive from a business unit contacts you, his area is embarking on the implementation of a new IT system and you have been asked to prepare the internal communication strategy.
+This article explores that difference between high gain questions and the typical questions we ask and the impact they have on developing a change communication strategy.
+Imagine a senior executive from a business unit contacts you.
+His area is embarking on the implementation of a new IT system and you have been asked to prepare the communication strategy.

 There are two ways you can go with this.
-The first is to ask the typical internal communication questions.
+The first is to as the typical internal communication questions.

 When is the new system being launched?

 What are the significant changes?

 Who are the specific stakeholders and how will each be impacted?